 4. Behind the Truck (30+ Feet)

 The area behind a truck extending 30 or more feet is another critical blind spot.
 If you’re too close to the back of a truck, the driver will not be able to see you.
-As a rule, if you can’t see the truck driver’s mirrors, they can’t see you either.
+As a rule, if you can’t see the truck driver’s mirrors, they can’t see you either, emphasizing the need for caution when changing lanes.

 The Importance of Defensive Driving for CDL Drivers